 Since Bugzilla 2.20 RC1, legal values for Operating Systems, platforms, bug priorities and severities can be edited from the User Interface directly.
 This means that it is no longer required to manually edit localconfig.
-Starting with Bugzilla 2.23.3, you can also customize the list of valid resolutions from the same interface.
+Starting with Bugzilla 2.23.3, the list of valid resolutions can be customized from the same interface.
+Since Bugzilla 3.1.1 the list of valid bug statuses can be customized as well.